 We migrated to the mildest – albeit rainiest – place to escape the cold Canadian winter.
-Lucky for us, we’ve settled into a boondocker’s paradise in Campbell River, British Columbia.
+Lucky for us, we’ve settled into a boondocker’s paradise in Campbell River on Vancouver Island, British Columbia.

 We took the ferry over to Nanaimo in late November without any real plan beyond finding some places where we could hunker down for a few months to save money on gas and devote a lot of time to working on new and ongoing projects.
 In the summer, we scoped out a bunch of places around Port Renfrew and Port Alberni that made for some great free camping but were so far off the beaten path that it wouldn’t be realistic to commute back and forth to town to get work done.
 We always thought of the northern part of the Island (“up-island” as they call it) as a place that gets snow and cold weather in the cooler months until we decided to actually Google the weather patterns.
 Turns out Campbell River averages being only a degree or two colder than Victoria and is virtually the same as Nanaimo and other areas of the lower island.
 The real draw?
 It’s surrounded by an astounding amount of BC Recreations Areas – 90% of which are completely free and are within a 45 minute drive from town.